SSWConsulting/SSW.Rules.Content/rules/next-dynamic-routes/rule.md

 |-- [id]/
 |   |-- settings.tsx
 ```
-**Figure: Here, both _slug_ and _id_ are dynamic route segments.**
+**Figure: Here, both _slug_ and _id_ are dynamic route segments**

 For scenarios where routes need to capture multiple path variations, Next.js introduces the "catch-all" feature.
 This can be employed by prefixing an ellipsis "..." to the dynamic segments.

-To delve deeper into the intricacies of Dynamic Routes, consider exploring the [official Next.js documentation.](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes)
+To delve deeper into the intricacies of Dynamic Routes, consider exploring the [official Next.js documentation](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes).

 ### getStaticProps

 When you export getStaticProps, your page will be pre-rendered at build time.
 You can use `getStaticProps` to retrieve data that will be used to render the page.
-For example, you might receive a file name from the requested URL, i.e. /page/{{ FILENAME }}, which you can then use in an API call to get the props for that page:
+For example, you might receive a file name from the requested URL, i.e. `/page/{{ FILENAME }}`, which you can then use in an API call to get the props for that page:

 ```js
 export const getStaticProps = async ({ params }) => {